Riverscapes/RiverscapesToolbar/docs/quickstart.md

 If you installed the plugin first you do not need to uninstall it.
 Just complete the steps you didn't already do below.
 There is also no harm in re-doing any of these steps.

+## Step 1: Install QGIS

+If you haven't done so already, go ahead and install QGIS.
+If you plan on simply browsing and consuming products from the riverscapes data warehouse then you should simply download and install the regular, *standalone* version of QGIS.

+If you plan on developing riverscapes tools and products then you should download the OSGeox64 installer that includes QGIS as well as lots of other tools such as Python and GDAL that are essential for software development.

-Some of the steps below differ if you are running the standalone version of QGIS versus the developer version. ***How do I know if I have the developer or standalone version of QGIS installed?*** Generally if you see in your `c:\` drive a folder called `c:\OSGEO4W64` then you have the developer version of QGIS installed and should follow those instructions (below).
+Some of the steps below differ if you are running the standalone version of QGIS versus the developer version. **How do I know if I have the developer or standalone version of QGIS installed?** Generally if you see in your `c:\` drive a folder called `c:\OSGEO4W64` then you have the developer version of QGIS installed and should follow those instructions (below).

-## Step 1: Install AWS CLI
+## Step 2: Install AWS CLI

 Installing the AWS command line interface (CLI) will allow you to set up your AWS credentials in the system in a place where the RAVE plugin can find them: